Knagis/CommonMark.NET/README.md

 # CommonMark.NET

-Implementation of [CommonMark] [1] specification in C#.
+Implementation of [CommonMark] [1] specification in C# for converting Markdown documents to HTML.

-This is a port of the reference implementation in C, available on [jgm/stdm repo] [2].
-The implementation keeps the same approach - the source is parsed into a syntax tree that can be used to add custom processing if the application needs it and then formatted into HTML.
+The current version of the library is also [available on NuGet] [nuget].

 ## Usage